-Many of these protocols employ methods to physically verify specific sequence-related functions, as shown in the following examples. \begin{itemize} \item A protocol in \cite{sudoku} verifies that a sequence is a permutation of all given numbers in some orders without revealing their orders. \item A protocol in \cite{makaro} verifies that a term in a sequence is the largest one in that sequence without revealing any term in the sequence. \item A protocol in \cite{numberlink} counts the number of terms in a sequence that are equal to a given secret value without revealing that value, which terms in the sequence are equal to it, or any term in the sequence. \item A protocol in \cite{ripple}, given a secret number $x$ and a sequence, verifies that $x$ does not appear among the first $x$ terms in the sequence without revealing $x$ or any term in the sequence. \end{itemize}
+These protocols are not only for recreational purpose, but they also have theoretical importance; they can physically verify many important sequence-related functions, including the ones shown below. \begin{itemize} \item A subprotocol in \cite{makaro} can verify that a term of a sequence is the largest one in that sequence without revealing any term of the sequence. \item A subprotocol in \cite{sudoku} can verify that a sequence is a permutation of all given numbers without revealing their order. \item A subprotocol in \cite{numberlink} can count the number of terms of a sequence that are equal to a given secret value without revealing that secret value, which terms are equal to it, or any term of the sequence. \item A subprotocol in \cite{ripple}, when given a secret number $x$ and a sequence, can verify that $x$ does not appear among the first $x$ terms of the sequence without revealing $x$ or any term of the sequence. \end{itemize}